mfaulk/mfaulk.github.io/_posts/2024-06-19-ilya-papers.md

 research papers and said, ‘If you really learn all of these, you’ll know 90% of what matters today.’
 And I did.
 I plowed through all those things and it all started sorting out in my head."*

 The exact list seems to be lost to time, but something like it recently [resurfaced on Xwitter](https://x. com/keshavchan/status/1787861946173186062).
-Regardless of origin, the list includes some landmark papers in the development of large language models — i.e., the class of artificial neural networks responsible for things like ChatGPT.
+Regardless of origin, the list includes some interesting papers in the development of large language models — i.e., the class of artificial neural networks responsible for things like ChatGPT.
 Together, they tell a story of how we learned to assemble basic neural units into increasingly sophisticated architectures, what those architectures are capable of learning, and the practical techniques that make training them possible.

 # "Ilya's List" of AI Papers